yaapu/FrskyTelemetryScript/README.md

 - For QX7 radios use the yaapu7.luac script (use yaapu7.lua if the radio doesn't start it, see the note below).
 - For X-Lite radios use the yaapu7.luac script (use yaapu7.lua if the radio doesn't start it, see the note below).

-The script is quite big and compilation on your radio will fail with a memory error.
+The script is already compiled and only needs to be copied to your radio SD card.
-The correct way is to compile it on Companion and then copy the .luac compiled version to the SD card in the /SCRIPTS/TELEMETRY folder on Taranis

 The correct folder structure for X9 series is